debud-026/StudentAssignment/README.md

 3.Import the backend project into your IDE.

+4.Run the main class "StudentformApplication.java" which is inside the package "com.mozanta.studentform" inside source package "src/main/java"

-4.Start the MongoDB service and ensure it is running.
+5.Start the MongoDB service and ensure it is running.

-5.By default, MongoDB listens on port 27017.
+6.By default, MongoDB listens on port 27017.
 Make sure your MongoDB instance is running on this port.

 Frontend Setup:-